Wildeshausen: Pestruper Burial Ground

-In the Bronze Age, when bronze replaced the hard to produce stone tools, the inhabitants of this area remained here.
+During the Bronze Age, when bronze replaced the hard-to-produce stone tools, the inhabitants of this area continued to live here.
+They began to bury their dead in designated burial grounds.

-They began to en-tomb their dead now in burial grounds.
+The Pestruper Burial Ground is the only preserved site of its kind in Europe.
+It is located about 800 meters from the River Hunte.
+Around 500 tombs of varying shapes and sizes provide evidence of a settlement that, around 600 B.C., buried urns containing the ashes of their dead there.
+For each individual urn, a small mound was built using sods of grass.

-The Pestruper Burial Ground is the only preserved such structure in Europe.
-It is situated about 800 meters from the river Hunte.500 tombs, different in form and size, are evidence of the settlement that 600 years B.C. buried their urns with the ashes there.
-For each individual urn a hill would be erected, created with sods of grass.
-During the examination of the "kings tombs (Königshügel) traces of the earlier stone age.
-Ritual plough traces from the Bronze Age were discovered.
-1100-700 B.C.
+During the examination of the “King’s Tombs” (Königshügel), traces from the earlier Stone Age and ritual plough marks from the Bronze Age (1100–700 B.C.) were discovered.

 The 'kings tombs' (Königshügel) consist of burials from different ages (late Bronze Age to pre-Roman Iron Age).
 The farmers, breeders, hunters and fishermen were contemporaries of "Ötzi" from the ice age.